 Validate platform maturity for your use case

-Look beyond popularity: verify driver quality, observability integrations, CI/CD fit and migration tooling.
+Look beyond popularity: verify driver quality, observability integrations, ready tooling for CI/CD and migrations.

 Step 4